Glassar/dd2394-Security-Project/README.md

 The key reconciliation and privacy amplification, are crucial steps in quantum key distribution (QKD) protocols, they help ensure that two parties can established a secret key over a insecure channel.

 #### Components
-- Key Reconciliation: This process corrects errors in the raw keys shared between Alice and Bob.
+- Key Reconciliation: Corrects errors in the keys shared between Alice and Bob.
 It uses the Cascade protocol, an iterative error correction method.
-- Privacy Amplification: This step increases the security of the reconciled key by reducing any potential information an eavesdropper might have gained.
+- Privacy Amplification: Increases the security of the reconciled key by reducing any potential information an eavesdropper might have gained by hashing the keys.

+#### Main Functions
+- key_reconciliation: Main funciton behind the process
+1. It calls cascade_error_correction to fix errors in Bob key.
+2. Applies privacy_amplification to the corrected key.

+- cascade_error_correction: Implements cascade protocol
+1. Iterates through multiple rounds, doubling the block size each round.
+2. For each block, compares parities and uses binary search to locate and correct errors.
+3. Corrects errors in previous rounds when a new error is found.

+- privacy_amplification: Hash function for reconciled key.
+1. Converts key to a string using it as a seed.
+2. Applies the SHA-256 hash to produce a new key
+3. Converts the hash to binary string and returns it.

+-Helper functions:
+1. parity(block): Calculates the parity of bits in a block. (count of bits in a block with value 1 is even, the parity bit value is set to 1 making the total count of 1s in the whole set (including the parity bit) an odd number.
+If the count of bits with a value of 1 is odd, the count is already odd so the parity bit's value is 0).
+2. binary_search_error(alice_block, bob_block): Locates an error within a block using binary search.
+3. cascade_to_previous_blocks(alice_key, bob_key, error_index, min_block_size): Implements the cascade effect, correcting errors in previous rounds.

+To summarize: It takes Alice and Bobs keys and run them through the key reconciliation function and use the final key for secure communication.

 ## Documentation of testing the project